elliotchance/vsql/README.md

 This is two tests where each test is given an a brand new database.
 All SQL statements are executed and each of the results collected and compared to the comment immediately below.

+Errors will be in the form of `error SQLSTATE: message`.